vengi-voxel/vengi/docs/FormatSpec.md

 #### Palette Identifier

-Palette identifier is stored in the `PALI` chunk:
+Palette identifier is stored in the `PALI` chunk.

+> Note: This is only used if the palette is a built-in vengi [palette] (Palette.md) - otherwise the `PALC` chunk is used.

 - **FourCC**: `PALI`
 - **Palette Name**: String (16-bit length prefix, followed by UTF-8 encoded string)